 Regardless of the validity, a published EPD shall be updated during its validity if one of the environmental indicators has worsened for more than 10% compared with the data currently published.

 Rules for including multiple similar products in the same EPD can be found in Section 9.3 of the General Programme Instructions.
-These rules are also listed below, with some specifications and changes that will be implemented in the next update of the GPI, to be released towards the end of 2022.
+These rules are also listed below, with some specifications and changes that will be implemented in the next update of the GPI, to be released in 2023.

 Note that a specific PCR may include deviations or specifications to these rules.
 Further, some PCRs are based an old version of the General Programme Instructions (version 3.01 or older) in which the rules may be different from the current version - we still recommend following the current version, as all PCRs will be updated according to this.